sybilsingleton/battleship/README.md

 Conclusion
 ----------

-Battle Ships on Dyson Protocol is a secure and transparent adaptation of the classic Battleship game using decentralized technology.
-Leveraging the features of Dyson Protocol, the game provides an engaging and fair gaming experience.
+Battleship on Dyson Protocol is a secure and transparent adaptation of the classic game using decentralized technology.
+Using the unique features of Dyson Protocol, the game provides an engaging and fair gaming experience.